oliviamclellan37/NCOR-Network/docs/get-started.md

 # Get Started with NCOR

-Welcome to the Ontology Research & Development Network!
-This guide will help you understand what NCOR is, why you might want to join our network, and how to get involved with our various initiatives.
+Welcome to the Ontology Research & Development Network.
+This guide explains what NCOR is, why you might want to join, and how to get involved in our initiatives.

 ## What is NCOR?